-Parents are kept informed of children's progress at regular Parents Evenings.
+Parents are kept informed of children's progress at regular Parents' Evenings.
 However, class teachers and the Head Teacher are always available to see parents whenever the need arises.
-This is usually by appointment, after school finishes at 3.15pm.
+This is usually by appointment, after school finishes.

 Parents of all children receive a written report in the Spring term.